wiflore/Data-engineering-and-Deployment-Disaster_Response_Pipeline/README.md

 ## Project Motivation

-In this project, I applied data engineering skills analyzing disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+In this project, I applied data engineering skills analyzing disaster data from Figure Eight to build a model for an API that classifies disaster messages using Natural Language Processing.

 The project use data set containing real messages that were sent during disaster events.
 I created a machine learning pipeline to categorize these events and simulated send the messages to an appropriate disaster relief agency.
 This project includes a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.